 Shh… do you hear that?
 You don’t need to listen closely to hear the buzz around the world of coding.
 Everyone wants to know how to become an ethical hacker as well as about the geniuses known as ethical hackers.
 But what makes Ethical hacking different from hacking?
 How is Ethical hacking not illegal like hacking?
-What is the difference between hacking and ethical hacking?

 Not to mention the people asking about ethical hacking as a career (straight to the money talk huh?)